tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # Packaging
-With a few exceptions, each of the 7,933 zip files contains 1,000 PDF files (see the [Errata](errata) section below).
+With a few exceptions, each of the 7,933 zip files in the `zipfiles/` subdirectory contains 1,000 PDF files (see the [Errata](#errata) section below).
 We have removed duplicates (based on the SHA-256 hash of each PDF file) -- there are 8.3 million URLs for which we have a PDF file, and there are 7.9 million unique PDF files.
 All files are named using a 7-digit number with a `.pdf` extension (e.g. `0000000.pdf`, `0000001.pdf` through `7932877.pdf`) -- the file number is arbitrary in this corpus.

 Each zip file is around slightly more than 1 GB.
 Uncompressed, the entire corpus takes up nearly 8 TB.

 # Supplementary Metadata
 We include tables to link each PDF file back to the original Common Crawl record in the `CC-MAIN-2021-31` dataset and to offer a richer view of the data via extracted metadata.
-These are placed in the `metadata/` directory.
+These are placed in the `metadata/` subdirectory.

 For each table, we include the full table as a gzipped, UTF-8 encoded, CSV (e.g. `cc-provenance-20230303.csv.gz`).
 We also include an uncompressed copy of the table with only the first 1000 rows so that users may easily familiarize